 And given that Silversea is very rooted in the culinary arts, expect great dining that will open your taste-buds to new flavors.

 “Guests can enjoy a celebration of Ecuadorian food culture, in line with Silversea’s new S.A.L.T. approach,” O’Connor tells us.
 “We’ll work with local ingredients, sourced from the Galapagos when possible, that will take guests deeper into local culture.
 Even the chocolate, for instance, is an Ecuadorian product.”

 Indeed, O’Connor tells us, Silver Origin’s culinary team is working with independent suppliers on Santa Cruz and San Cristobal to develop long-term solutions to provisioning locally and regionally.
 It already is working with local farmers and plans to source, for example, 400 kg of tomatoes per month from San Cristobal, along with scoring fresh seafood from local fishermen (look for lobster, yellowfin tuna, scorpion fish, snapper and more).

 A Deck by Deck Tour of the New Silver Origin

-Silversea Chief Marketing Officer Barbara Muckermann offers lots of details and insider tidbits that you won’t get anywhere else on a tour of decks 3 through 7 of the brand new Silver Origin.
+Silversea Chief Commercial Officer Barbara Muckermann offers lots of details and insider tidbits that you won’t get anywhere else on a tour of decks 3 through 7 of the brand new Silver Origin.